fsvreddit/bot-bouncer/README.md

 * When a bot is detected, posts and comments that were modqueued are now removed.
 * Reduce false positives on one bot evaluator
 * Add new evaluator for obfuscated bio keywords
+* Add new evaluator for suspect social links
 * Internal changes to support operations on /r/BotBouncer

 ## v1.7.0